muhammed-shaheer-keerirakath/zondjs/config/E2E_TESTING.md

 `npm unpublish PACKAGE_NAME --registry http://localhost:4873 --force --workspace=PACKAGE_NAME`

-### Setup @ethereumjs scope to local Verdaccio server
+### Setup @theqrl/zondjs scope to local Verdaccio server

-`npm config set @ethereumjs:registry http://localhost:4873`
+`npm config set @theqrl/zondjs:registry http://localhost:4873`

-### Teardown @ethereumjs scope to local Verdaccio server
+### Teardown @theqrl/zondjs scope to local Verdaccio server

-`npm config delete @ethereumjs:registry`
+`npm config delete @theqrl/zondjs:registry`

 ## E2E testing in CI

-Verdaccio is also set up in the [`e2e-tests`](https://github.com/ethereumjs/ethereumjs-monorepo/pull/1134/files) CI workflow and provides a way to install @ethereumjs packages at an arbitrary commit in an external real-world project and run their unit tests with it.
+Verdaccio is also set up in the [`e2e-tests`](https://github.com/ethereumjs/ethereumjs-monorepo/pull/1134/files) CI workflow and provides a way to install @theqrl/zondjs packages at an arbitrary commit in an external real-world project and run their unit tests with it.
 This testing strategy is borrowed from ethereum/solidity which checks latest Solidity against OpenZeppelin and others to keep abreast of how local changes might affect critical projects